cbartondock/QualityCheckFork/README.md

 This fork has an additional function which allows one to automatically fix the cases of filenames and foldernames on windows so that they match exactly with what is present in Calibre's database.

-This isn't necessary if you are only working with windows, but if you would like to be able to copy your library to a posix filesystem that is case sensitive then it is extremely important.
+This isn't necessary if you are only working with windows, but if you would like to be able to copy/sync your library to a posix filesystem that is case sensitive then it is extremely important that the paths match what is in the Calibre database exactly.

 ## Use